-We give presentations and do outreach at community events to promote CCL and introduce others to the Energy Innovation and Carbon Dividend Act, H.R.
-2307.
+We give presentations and do outreach at community events to promote CCL and introduce others to important current legislation related to climate change.

 We support our volunteer chapters with monthly conference calls, and we support the leaders of those chapters with weekly conference calls.

 Electric Vehicles and tax credits in the Inflation Reduction Act (IRA)

 This article was written by CCL member Mark Heckey and published in Comstock's Magazine (Business Insight for California's Capitol Region) in December.
 Cynthia Shallit, also a member of CCL and SacEV, assisted in the information gathering.

 Read the article here and please comment on it!